Go to the home page for Live Well Cheshire East

 Hate Crime

-Hatred is a strong term that goes beyond simply causing offence or hostility.
-Hate crime is any criminal offence committed against a person or property that is motivated by an offender's hatred of someone because of their:
+Hate crime is more than causing offence or hostility.
+It’s a criminal offence against a person or property because of their:

 - race, colour, ethnic origin, nationality or national origins